danieltucunduva/camnets/README.md

   - To clone (requires Git): `git clone https://github.com/danieltucunduva/camnets.git`

 ## 2. Install and build locally (has to be done only once)
-- From the root project directory (that contains the *package.json* file):
+- From the root project directory (that contains the `package.json` file):
   - `npm install`
   - `npm run build`

 ## 3. Serve application locally
-- From the root directory:
+- From the root project directory:
   - `npm start`
   - in Chrome, go to `localhost:8080`